 For Beach Yoga you just need to bring a big Beach Towel to use as a mat (or you can bring your own mat if you would rather be on a mat).

 North Beach Classes: Try to allow a little extra travel time to find parking.
-There is plenty of parking in the car park on West Coast Drive to the south of Castle St, around Flora Tce and you are welcome to park on our verge and in front of our double carport (please don’t block the white jeep).
+There is plenty of parking in the car park on West Coast Drive to the south of Castle St, around Flora Tce and you are welcome to park on our verge (please do NOT block the carport).